 During pregnancy, the placenta also acts as an endocrine gland by producing hormones that support the pregnancy in addition to its other functions Development of the Fetus and Placenta A baby goes through several stages of development, beginning as a fertilized egg.
 The egg develops into a blastocyst, an embryo, then a fetus.
 During each normal menstrual cycle, one egg (ovum)... read more .

 The major glands of the endocrine system are the hypothalamus, the pituitary gland, the thyroid gland, the parathyroid glands, the islet cells of the pancreas, the adrenal glands, the testes in men, and the ovaries in women.

-Not all organs that secrete hormones or hormonelike substances are considered part of the endocrine system.
-For example, the kidneys produce the hormone renin to help control blood pressure and the hormone erythropoietin to stimulate the bone marrow to produce red blood cells.
+Not all organs that secrete hormones or hormone-like substances are considered part of the endocrine system.
+For example, the kidneys produce the hormone renin, which functions as an enzyme to help control blood pressure, and the hormone erythropoietin to stimulate the bone marrow to produce red blood cells.
 In addition, the digestive tract produces a variety of hormones that control digestion, affect insulin secretion from the pancreas, and alter behaviors, such as those associated with hunger.
-Fat (adipose) tissue also produces hormones that regulate metabolism and appetite.
-Additionally, the term "gland" does not mean that the organ is part of the endocrine system.
-For example, sweat glands, glands in mucus membranes, and mammary glands secrete substances other than hormones.
+Fat (adipose) tissue also produces hormones that regulate metabolism (how the body uses foods to control chemical processes in the body) and appetite.

 Additionally, the term "gland" does not necessarily mean that the organ is part of the endocrine system.
 For example, sweat glands, salivary glands, glands in mucus membranes, and mammary glands are called exocrine glands, because they secrete substances other than hormones and because they secrete the substances into ducts, not directly into the bloodstream.